CasperGN/ActiveDirectoryEnumeration/README.md

                         preauthentication
-  -bh, --bloodhound     Output data in the format expected by BloodHound -spn                  Attempt to get all SPNs and perform Kerberoasting --all                 Run all checks
+  -bh, --bloodhound     Output data in the format expected by BloodHound -spn                  Attempt to get all SPNs and perform Kerberoasting -sysvol               Search sysvol for GPOs with cpassword and decrypt it --all                 Run all checks
   --no-creds            Start without credentials